 Lower School: Located downstairs, Lower School children will move between stations for several different activities each day.
 The children will generally rotate in small groups of similar age.
 The stations will vary from week to week and will include activities related to art, music, holidays, bible stories, history, and ethics.
 One teacher will supervise the Lower School, assisted by aids.
 This structure will keep the children active and engaged all morning, provide them with some choices, and allow them to shift groups to find the pace and level that suits them best.

 Each year FVJS children adopt a local nonprofit organization as their community service project.
-Past nonprofits include Field of Dreams Horse Rescue, Lazarus House, Fox Valley Wildlife Center, and Pushing the Envelope Farm.
-We are very excited that the 2016-17 nonprofit organization will be Phillips Park Zoo!
-We will visit the zoo in the fall and learn how we can help them in their mission of educating the public about animals and their environment and also caring for animals that have been injured in the wild.
+Past nonprofits include Field of Dreams Horse Rescue, Lazarus House, Fox Valley Wildlife Center, Pushing the Envelope Farm and Phillips Park Zoo.

 Personalized Hebrew and Bar/Bat Mitzvah

 FVJS encourages all families wishing to have a bar or bat mitzvah for their child to contact the school committee by emailing email@example.com to discuss your plans.
-In order to tailor the experience to each child and family, we will assist you in arranging for as much or little Hebrew instruction as you are interested in.
+In order to tailor the experience to each child and family, we will assist you in arranging for as much or little Hebrew instruction as you need for the service you want.
 Because of the great differences in Hebrew knowledge and expectations, we will no longer offer group Hebrew classes.

 Register your children online here.
 We encourage you to register early so we can better plan for the upcoming year.
 The website is also the place to check the school calendar for the coming year.
 If you would like more information or know of a family that may be interested in FVJS, please email firstname.lastname@example.org.